Trump's Greenland grab: Green minerals, black gold and melting ice

 In a 2023 European Commission survey of minerals deemed "critical raw materials", 25 of 34 are found in Greenland.

-With the United States and European Union keen to wean off Chinese-dominated supply chains, mining companies have sought to explore Greenland's mineral deposits, but many of their projects have stalled amid red tape and Indigenous opposition.
+With the United States and European Union keen to wean themselves off Chinese-dominated supply chains, mining companies have sought to explore Greenland's mineral deposits, but many of their projects have stalled due to red tape and Indigenous opposition.

-The left-wing Inuit Ataqatigiit party swept to victory in 2021, pledging opposition to a large mining project at Kvanefjeld in the south of the island.
+The left-wing Inuit Ataqatigiit party won elections in 2021, pledging opposition to a large mining project at Kvanefjeld in the south of the island.
+But the pro-business Demokraatit party's sweep to power in 2025 was seen as a boost to U.S. attempts to tap the island's mineral wealth.

-While many Greenlanders see mining as an important path towards independence, the Kvanefjeld mine had been a contention point for years, sowing deep environmental divisions.
+While many Greenlanders see mining as an important path towards independence, the Kvanefjeld mine had been contentious for years due to environmental divisions.

 What are the risks of mining and drilling?

-While many governments favour Arctic exploration, United Nations experts have warned against, saying drilling was not economical and threatened what is a fragile environment.
+While many governments favour Arctic exploration, United Nations experts have warned that drilling was not economical and threatened a fragile environment.

-Launching new oil projects would run counter to the Paris Agreement - which sets a goal of ending the fossil fuel era this century, in order to limit global warming to 1.5C.
+Launching new oil projects would run counter to the Paris Agreement that sets a goal of ending the fossil fuel era this century, in order to limit global warming to 1.5C.

 A review of environmental studies at three mine sites in Greenland showed mining caused significant metal pollution, while drilling for oil exposes the fragile Arctic ecosystems to spills that could have long-lasting effects.